083chandan/faceDetection_HOG/README.md

 Compiled version of dlib-19.17.0 for python 3.6 is placed in libraries in case any issues while installing the libraries.

 For testing very few dataset of the known personalites is collected and trained.
+Dataset folder names will be used to label the output.
+Untrained faces will be labelled as "unknown".

 ### REQUIREMENTS